kaushikb9/kb-hugo/content/notes/indira-nagar-vs-india/_index.md

 layout: single
 ---

 Yesterday was Ugadi / Gudi Padwa (and many other spring festivals across India).
-I was enjoying lunch with a few friends and somewhere between a rant about the state of Bollywood and a conversation on our culture, the conversation turned into a debate about **what India should do vs what India really wants**.
+I was enjoying lunch with a few friends and somewhere between a rant about the state of Bollywood and our different cultures, the conversation turned into a debate about **what India should do vs what India really wants**.

 Meanwhile, a quiet escalation was unfolding at work.
 One of our customers (no names here) saw a massive traffic spike on their app.
 Escalations started coming in.
 Turns out, the app helps people create image creatives for WhatsApp — the kind you see in family groups wishing “Good Morning” and “Happy Diwali”.